Wilson praises Athletics' young core after walk-off vs. Rangers

 Never miss a second of the action and stay up-to-date with all the latest team stats and player news.
 Check out our day-by-day MLB schedule page, along with detailed matchup pages that update live in-game with every out.

-• Pitching matchup for March 31, 2025: Sean Newcomb vs. Cade Povich
+• Pitching matchup for April 24, 2025: Chase Dollander vs. Cole Ragans

 Rotoworld still has you covered with all the latest MLB player news for all 30 teams.
 Check out the feed page right here on NBC Sports for headlines, injuries and transactions where you can filter by league, team, positions and news type!

-• Baltimore is 2-2 against the spread this season
+• KC is 8-15 on the Run Line this season

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!

-Expert picks & predictions for tonight’s game between the Red Sox and the Orioles
+Expert picks & predictions for today’s game between the Rockies and the Royals

 Please bet responsibly.
 If you or someone you know has a gambling problem, call the National Gambling Helpline at 1-800-522-4700.